Girard B. Henderson: Alexander Dawson Foundation

 In 1957, Henderson formed the Alexander Dawson Foundation.

 In 1980, he created the Colorado Junior Republic School (CJR) on a 380-acre site near Lafayette, Colorado, as a boarding school for children who otherwise wouldn't have an opportunity for an education.

 Death

-On November 16, 1983, Henderson died.
+On November 16, 1983, Henderson died of a heart attack.
 He is buried near Beaufort, South Carolina.